Butler vs. Cal: Sportsbook promo codes, odds, spread, over/under - December 9

 Butler vs. Cal: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 9

-The Butler Bulldogs (7-2) look to extend a three-game home winning run when hosting the California Golden Bears (3-5) on Saturday, December 9, 2023 at 12:00 PM ET.
+The Butler Bulldogs (7-2) will look to continue a four-game winning run when hosting the California Golden Bears (3-5) on Saturday, December 9, 2023 at Hinkle Fieldhouse.
+It airs at 12:00 PM ET on Fox Sports 1.

-In this article, you can take a look at odds and spreads for the Butler vs. Cal matchup across multiple sportsbooks.
+You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Butler vs. Cal matchup in this article.

 Butler vs. Cal Game Info